Heavy snow hitting parts of Midwest; dangerous cold coming

+But forecasters warn the most dangerous weather is yet to come: frigidly low temperatures that the region hasn’t seen in a quarter century.

-Snowplow drivers had trouble keeping up with the snow in Wisconsin and Minnesota, where up to 14 inches (35.5 centimeters) is expected.
-Chicago-area commuters woke up to heavy snowfall, with more than 5 inches (12.7 centimeters) already on the ground.
+Snowplow drivers had trouble keeping up with the snow in Wisconsin and Minnesota, where up to 14 inches was expected.
+Chicago-area commuters woke up to heavy snowfall, with more than 5 inches already on the ground.
 In Michigan, non-essential government offices were closed, including the Capitol.

 But the snow is only “part one, and maybe even the easier part” because temperatures will plummet over the next three days, said Brian Hurley, a meteorologist with the Weather Prediction Center.